Onaho-Pascal/Bioinformatics-Projects/Pairwise Sequence Alignment.md

 The ATF3 Protein also called the Activating transcription factor 3 protein and is a part of the mammalian activation transcription factor/cAMP responsive element-binding (CREB) protein family of transcription factors.

 ## Global Alignment of c-Fos and ATF3
-Using the EMBOSS Needle tool, the sequences of both proteins were Globally aligned.
-Parameters used include:
+Using the EMBOSS Needle tool, the sequences of both proteins were Globally aligned.\n Parameters used include:
 Matrix: EPAM100
 Gap Open: 10